jdasfd/withncbi_note/note/Pseudomonas.md

     tsv-filter -H --istr-not-in-fld 2:" DUF" |
     tsv-filter --ge 3:$COUNT \
     > STRAINS/universal.tsv
+# for loop will cat all family-count into one
+# tsv-summarize will count according to the family name - so it represents directly to copy number of 12 strains
 # using tsv-filter to exclude those unknown proteins, meanwhile keep those proteins more than 12 strains existed
-# --ge 3:$COUNT: means to get those genes with 1 or more copies in each strains
+# --ge 3:$COUNT: means to get those genes with 1 or more copies in each strain
+# this step actually ensure that every strain has at least a copy

 # All other strains should have only 1 family member
 cp STRAINS/universal.tsv STRAINS/family-1.tsv